vanessa-pereira/Master-dissertation/README.md

 archetype from openEHR CKM;
 5. Development and implementation of the proposed methodology and verification of results.

-Initially was made a comparison analysis between archetypes stored in a local repository of an ongoing project and the current version of the same archetypes in the international openEHR CKM, which consisted on a direct comparison between the major version (V.x), versioning parameters and the content of archetypes.
+<p align="justify">Initially was made a comparison analysis between archetypes stored in a local repository of an ongoing
+project and the current version of the same archetypes in the international openEHR CKM, which consisted on a direct comparison between the major version (V.x), versioning parameters and the content of archetypes.
 A local repository for testing was provided and the openEHR CKM mirror is publicly available on GitHub.
 The tools used were composed by ”ADL Designer” version 2 from Marand, GitHub REST API, GitLab REST API, openEHR CKM and Tortoise SVN.
-The script for comparison of both repositories was based on Angular 2 and Typescript and used REST API calls from ADL Designer and GitHub API.
+The script for comparison of both repositories was based on Angular 2 and Typescript and used REST API calls from ADL Designer and GitHub API.<p>

-The junction of all the information gathered from this study allowed to create a methodology and a script for versioning comparison, along with documentation of how to deal with the versioning of openEHR archetypes on new and ongoing projects of local repositories.
+<p align="justify">The junction of all the information gathered from this study allowed to create a methodology and
+a script for versioning comparison, along with documentation of how to deal with the versioning of openEHR archetypes on new and ongoing projects of local repositories.
 It is expected to contribute with an added value to the governance of openEHR resources.
 The study was made along with Faculty of